gtrofimov/looper/README.md

 1. Add .jar to Preferences > System Properties and restart.
 2. Add tool as a standalone Test tool, or chained to another tool.
 3. Chain the tool(s) to the Loop Tool, which you wish to be looped.
-4. Configure the number of loops as an integer or a variable in the tool settings
+4. Configure the number of loops as an integer or a variable in the tool settings.
-5. Loop
+5. Loop.
 6. Repeat Step 5.

 ## Resources